 Additive/Variant Analysis: This comment is additive to my understanding of work.
 This statement draws to my attention the nuances around theology of work.
 In contemporary society, work is sometimes seen as dreary and a “painful duty.”
 From a faith based perspective, work as a form of stewardship over the earth as God commanded in Genesis is a great reminder.
 This perspective helps to center and align us as workers for God and for his cause as opposed to work as a means to an end in a technology-facilitated, fast-paced society that often forgets about a purpose greater than ourselves.

-Contextualization: Society’s definition of work has been thwarted and has recreated strain for the society and the modern day Christians who have forgotten the faith based purpose of work.
+Contextualization: Society’s definition of work has been thwarted and has recreated strain for the society and the modern day Christians who have forgotten work's faith-based purpose.
 From a personal standpoint and from my worldview as a social work Christian scholar, ‘work’ needs to be redefined and reconceptualised to maintain the balance and alignment with family, the Christian household and communion with God.

 Comment 4: